PingFan6/estimating-haplotype-diversity/README.md

 Ping Fan, Jon Fjeldså, Xuan Liu, Yafei Dong, Yongbin Chang, Yanhua Qu, Gang Song,Fumin Lei

 # Description
-A method to calculate the haplotype diversity from pairwise result.
+A method to calculate the haplotype diversity from pairwise results.
 Note that all functions provided in "Calculate pairwise function.R" and "haplotype_diversity_estimate_from_pair_wise_results.R" should be loaded before calculation.

 # Data
 The alignment DNA sequences that  stored in FASTA format.